 See the Men's OR Hemispheres Bib See the Women's OR Hemispheres Bib

 Outdoor Research Hemispheres’ kit garnered a lot of attention at its release in 2018 due to its claimed balance of weather protection and freedom of movement.
 To put it to the test, we hit the skin track and resort with the Hemispheres Bib, where it encountered everything from fresh powder to heavy, wet snow typical of the Pacific Northwest.
 In the end, it proved just as capable in the backcountry as it was on lift-assisted terrain and impressed us with its comfort, weatherproofing ability, and stretchiness.
 Below we outline our experiences with the Hemispheres Bib.
-To see how it stacks up, see our article on the best ski pants.
+To see how it stacks up, see our articles on the best ski pants and best ski bibs.
 To complete your kit, we've also tested and reviewed the OR Hemispheres Jacket.

 - Build Quality and Durability